michaelpeirce/generativesystems/README.md

-Code for DigiChimes app that creates digital, generative chime sounds and relaxing visuals.
+Code for DigiChimes app that creates digital, generative chime sounds and relaxing visuals in OpenFrameworks.